As of June 2022, there are about 2 million bitcoins (BTC) left to be mined, which means that there are nearly 19 million currently in existence.

-Once mining has been completed, potentially in 2140 if mining protocols don’t change, no new bitcoins will be introduced to the market.
-While miners will still make money in transaction fees, that fee may or may not be enough of an incentive for miners to want to or be able to continue their operations.
+Once bitcoin mining is finished — possibly in 2140 if mining protocols don’t change — no new bitcoins will be introduced to the market.
+While miners will still make money in transaction fees, those fees may or may not be enough of an incentive for miners to want or be able to continue their operations.

-If transaction fees increase, buyers and sellers may be discouraged from using bitcoin as well.
-If miners no longer keep the network running, bitcoin might completely collapse, or it could shift toward being run by a centralized entity.
+If transaction fees increase, buyers, and sellers might be discouraged from using Bitcoin.
+If miners no longer keep the network running, Bitcoin could collapse completely, or it could shift to being run by a centralized entity.